ronf/asyncssh/docs/api.rst

 :meth:`forward_remote_port_to_path()
 <SSHClientConnection.forward_remote_port_to_path>`, and
 :meth:`forward_remote_path_to_port()
 <SSHClientConnection.forward_remote_path_to_port>`.

-In these cases, data transfer on the channels is managed automatically by AsyncSSH whenever new connections are opened, so custom session objects are not required.
+In these cases, data
+transfer on the channels is managed automatically by AsyncSSH whenever new connections are opened, so custom session objects are not required.

 Dynamic TCP port forwarding can be set up by calling :meth:`forward_socks()
 <SSHClientConnection.forward_socks>`.
 The SOCKS listener set up by
 AsyncSSH on the requested port accepts SOCKS connect requests and is compatible with SOCKS versions 4, 4a, and 5.

+Bidirectional packet forwarding at layer 2 or 3 is also supported using the functions :meth:`forward_tun() <SSHClientConnection.forward_tun>` and :meth:`forward_tap() <SSHClientConnection.forward_tap>` to set up tunnels between local and remote TUN or TAP interfaces.
+Once a tunnel is established, packets arriving on TUN/TAP interfaces on either side are sent over the tunnel and automatically sent out the TUN/TAP interface on the other side.

 When an SSH server receives a new connection and authentication is successful, handlers such as :meth:`session_requested() <SSHServer.session_requested>`,